eric-chou/eric-chou.github.io/_pages/cv.md

 Education
 ======
-* University of Pittsburgh, B.S. in 2016
+* University of Pittsburgh
+  - Bachelor of Science -- May 2016
   - Bioinformatics Major -- Chemistry, History Minors -- Conceptual Foundations in Medicine Certificate

+* Emory University — Rollins School of Public Health
+  - Master of Science in Public Health -- Expected Graduation: May 2022 -Biostatistics

 Work experience
 ======
-* September 2017 - present: Biomedical Informaticist
+* September 2017 - August 2020: Biomedical Informaticist
   - University of Pittsburgh Department of Biomedical Informatics
   - Collaborated with the Natural Product Drug Interactions (NaPDI) team to develop features for a data repository.
 Helped design and curate the repository's backend PostgreSQL database.
 Conducted usability interviews with pharmacology experts to identify interface needs.
   - Worked with pharmacology experts on enhancing clinical decision making via contextual drug-drug interaction alerts.
 Constructed algorithms that queried patient data to generate specific and contextualized warnings.